-Must-carry obligations require operators of certain TV broadcast networks that are used by a significant number of end-users as the main means to receive TV broadcasts, to reserve part of their network capacity for the retransmission of TV channels qualifying as meeting General Interest Objectives ('GIOs').
-The manner in which such obligations may be imposed are defined in Regulation 49 of the Electronic Communications Networks and Services (General) Regulations, 2011.
+Must-carry obligations require operators of certain TV broadcast networks that are used by a significant number of end-users as the main means to receive TV broadcasts, to reserve part of their network capacity for the retransmission of TV channels qualifying as meeting General Interest Objectives (hereafter 'GIOs').
+The manner in which such obligations may be imposed is defined in regulation 49 of the Electronic Communications Networks and Services (General) Regulations, 2011 (hereafter 'the Regulations').

-On the 1st September 2011, the MCA consulted on must-carry obligations where it proposed guidelines on how and when such obligations would be imposed on pay TV operators.
-The consultation was carried out against a backdrop of diverse TV broadcast networks and viewing platforms, technology advances in digital broadcasting as well as changes to the regulatory scenario.
+On the 1st September 2011, the MCA consulted on must-carry obligations where it proposed guidelines on how and when such obligations would be imposed on operators of electronic communications networks used for pay TV services.
+The Consultation was carried out against a backdrop of diverse TV broadcast networks and viewing platforms, technology advances in digital broadcasting as well as changes to the regulatory scenario.

-Melita Plc was the sole respondent to the consultation.
-Having analysed and considered the views and comments received, the MCA is presenting this document, which provides the official guidelines that will be used by the MCA when imposing must-carry obligations on a pay TV operator:
+Melita plc was the sole respondent to the Consultation.
+Having analysed and considered the views and comments received, on the 2^{nd} December 2011 the MCA published its Guidelines on Must Carry Obligations (hereafter 'Guidelines') that decided how must-carry obligations will be imposed on a pay TV operator:

-- When determining which networks are used by a significant number of users, the MCA will consider the state of technological and market development, market structure, as well as target markets. - When determining which networks are used as the principal means to receive TV broadcasts, the MCA will take into account, inter alia, the number of end-users with connections to two or more TV broadcast networks. - Where must-carry obligations place an excessive or undue burden on the operator of a particular network, the MCA will, where it deems appropriate, consider alternative measures for the GI TV channels to be seamlessly available to all end-users of that network provided that no undue burdens are placed on end-users. - When determining whether remuneration for the retransmission of the GI TV channels should be provided, the MCA will need to satisfy itself that any remuneration provided can be justified.
+- When determining which networks are used by a significant number of users, the MCA will consider the state of technological and market development, market structure, as well as target markets. - When determining which networks are used as the principal means to receive TV broadcasts, the MCA will take into account, inter alia, the number of end-users with connections to two or more TV broadcast networks. - Where must-carry obligations place an excessive or undue burden on the operator of a particular network, the MCA will, where it deems appropriate, consider alternative measures for the General Interest (hereafter 'GI') TV channels to be seamlessly available to all end-users of that network provided that no undue burdens are placed on end-users. - When determining whether remuneration for the retransmission of the GI TV channels should be provided, the MCA will need to satisfy itself that any remuneration provided can be justified.